Badgerati/Pode/.github/CONTRIBUTING.md

 Pode is a PowerShell framework/web server.
 The aim is to make it purely PowerShell, with *no* external dependencies - other than what is available in .NET Core.
 This allows Pode to be very lightweight, and just work out-of-the-box when the module is installed on any platform.

 The only current exception to the "all PowerShell" rule is the socket listener Pode uses.
-This listener is apart of Pode, but is written in .NET Core.
+This listener is a part of Pode, but is written in .NET Core.

 ## How to Contribute